How to Properly Dispose of Cicadas

 Dead Adult Cicada: Place in Garbage

-Please do not place cicadas or their exoskeletons in your recycling cart or yard waste cart.
+If cicadas are mixed into your yard waste during lawn mowing, that’s fine.
+But, please do not place additional cicadas or their exoskeletons in your recycling cart or yard waste cart.

 Cicada Disposal Guidelines